Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Raw Sausage Risks

-Up to now, we’ve been talking about primarily cooked sausage.
-If your cat is fed raw foods, their fresh-bought sausages might not have as much preservatives and unknown ingredients.
+Up until now, we’ve been talking about primarily cooked sausage.
+If your cat is fed raw foods, their fresh-bought sausages might not have as many preservatives and unknown ingredients.
 However, raw food is not without its risks either.

-Salmonella is a dangerous bacterium that is frequently found in uncooked meats and is implicated as a major health risk with raw food for both you and your cat.
-Raw foods may also harbor some parasites and other toxins that may cause harm to your kitty.
+Salmonella is a dangerous bacterium that is sometimes found in uncooked meats and is implicated as a major health risk with raw food for both you and your cat.
+Raw foods may also harbor parasites and other toxins that may harm your kitty.
 Some of these risks can be averted by sourcing your meats from reliable sources/butchers who pasteurize their raw products.

 Chicken is a great substitute for sausage, and fresh chicken contains plenty of protein without any harmful chemicals or ingredients.
-We recommend boiling the chicken fresh before chopping it up and feeding it to your cat and small pieces when it cools.
-Your cat will enjoy this healthy snack.
-Remember to never feed your cats cooked bones of any kind.
+We recommend boiling or baking the chicken before chopping it up and feeding it to your cat in small pieces after it cools.
+Remember to never feed your cat cooked bones of any kind.
 You can also purchase commercial brands that are just as healthy and delicious.
 Chicken broth can also be used as a topper for your cat’s food.

 Fish is another fantastic substitute for sausage.
-Fish is a great high-proteintreat option for your kitty.
-Many cat food brands contain salmon and other fish in their product line, which you can offer your cat as treats.
-Alternatively, you may cook some fish for your kitty and serve them deboned, with no seasonings.
+Fish is a great high-protein treat.
+Many cat food brands contain salmon and other fish in their product lines.
+Alternatively, you should cook some fish for your kitty and serve it to them deboned with no seasonings.
+Raw fish is not considered safe for cats, as most raw fish contain high levels of thiaminase, an enzyme that can lead to a thiamine (vitamin B1) deficiency in high amounts.

-Since a store bought sausage may have so many unknown ingredients, an alternative is a home made treat.
-Home made treats allow you to take creative control of the ingredients and also offer more peace of mind, as you know exactly what’s in the food you’re offering your cat.
-Preparing a treat for your cat at home may also be a very rewarding experience!
+Since a store-bought sausage may have many unknown ingredients, an alternative is a homemade treat.
+Homemade treats allow you to take creative control of the ingredients and also offer more peace of mind, as you know exactly what’s in the food you’re offering your cat.
+However, it’s best to only offer these using recipes that are formulated specifically for your cat by a veterinary or certified animal nutritionist.

 Summary